AntonRize/WILL/RGvsGR.md

 <br>
 **Primitives of Relational Geometry**

-1. Methodological constraints (epistemic, relational, minimalism, mathematical). *Not statements about the nature of reality, but strict rules of logical and epistemic purity.*
+1. Methodological constraints (Epistemic Hygiene, Relational Origin, Ontological Minimalism, Mathematical Transparency). *Not statements about the nature of reality, but strict rules of logical and epistemic purity.*

 <br>
 > **A Note on Methodology vs. Ontology**